Albania / Shqipëria / Arnavutluk

 United Kingdom / Birlesik Kraliyeti

-Relations between the British and Turks started during the British Empire and the Ottoman Empire, when the two were side-by-side, such as in the Crimean War, or they have been at war several times, such as within the First World War.
+Relations between the British and Turks started during the British Empire and the Ottoman Empire.
+The two were side-by-side, such as in the Crimean War, or they have been at war several times, such as within the First World War.
 The Ottomans send ambassadors to Europe on a temporary and limited basis and it was not until 1798, when they send Yusuf Agah Efendi to London as the first resident Ottoman ambassador.